 Under the cash incentive bonus program, the Compensation Committee determined each NEO's target award opportunity, expressed as a percentage of base salary.
 The Compensation Committee made these determinations based on each individual's role and responsibilities and market practice.
-Each NEO has the opportunity to earn between 0% and 180% of his or her target award opportunity based on performance against pre-determined financial performance goals and strategic objectives that are discussed in the table below.
+Each NEO has the opportunity to earn between 0% and 180% of his or her target award opportunity based on performance against predetermined financial performance goals and strategic objectives that are discussed in the table below.
 The table also reflects the average actual payout percentage against target for our NEOs; on average this was 77.6% of target bonus, reflecting achieved performance slightly below the established target financial performance goals.

-2015 Cash Incentive Bonus Plan Targets and Results Metric % Weighting Why We Use This Metric 2015 Target 2015 Actual Achievement % Against Target Payout % Against Target Revenue 40% Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the marketplace. \$2.280 billion \$2.224 billion 97.6% 66.5% Non-GAAP Operating Income 40% Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$659 million \$648 million 98.4% 81.0% Management by Objectives (MBOs) 20% Individual MBOs are intended to incent executives to pursue Akamai's objectives by setting challenging but achievable goals that draw upon each individual's particular leadership skills to advance our annual and long-term strategic interests.
+2015 Cash Incentive Bonus Plan Targets and Results Metric Revenue % Weighting 40% Why We Use This Metric Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the 2015 Target \$2.280 billion 2015 Actual \$2.224 billion Achievement % Against Target 97.6% Payout % Against Target 66.5% Non-GAAP Operating Income 40% marketplace.
+Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non- cash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$659 million \$648 million 98.4% 81.0% Management by Objectives (MBOs) 20% Individual MBOs are intended to incent executives to pursue Akamai's objectives by setting challenging but achievable goals that draw upon each individual's particular leadership skills to advance our annual and long-term strategic interests.
 There is no automatic expectation of achievement.
-N/A N/A Varied Varied Average Payout as a % Against - Target 77.6%
+N/A N/A Varied Varied Average Payou t as a % Aga inst Target 77.6%